Your privacy is our policy. See our new Privacy Policy.

 The Rev. Emmanuel Sinzohagera of Burundi (center) poses for a photo with Bishops Thomas Bickerton and LaTrelle Easterling after being elected a bishop on March 15 at the Africa Central Conference in Johannesburg.
 Bickerton and Easterling are representing the Council of Bishops at the central conference.
 Photo by Eveline Chikwanah, UM News.

-On March 16, the Africa Central Conference is scheduled to split into the East Africa and Southern Africa central conferences.
-Each central conference will consist of multiple annual conferences, associations of United Methodist congregations and other ministries.
+Also on March 16, the Africa Central Conference split into the East Africa and Southern Africa central conferences.
+Each central conference consists of multiple annual conferences, associations of United Methodist congregations and other ministries.

 • The East Africa Central Conference will consist of the United Methodist presence in Ethiopia, Kenya, Rwanda, South Sudan and Uganda.
-The new central conference also will include Burundi, which after more than a decade of internal divisions, fully reunited with The United Methodist Church in 2018.
+The new central conference also includes Burundi, which, after more than a decade of internal divisions, fully reunited with The United Methodist Church in 2018.
+Sinzohagera's new area is in the East Africa Central Conference.

 • The Southern Africa Central Conference will consist of the United Methodist presence in Angola, Botswana, Madagascar, Malawi, Mozambique, Namibia, Eswatini (formerly Swaziland), South Africa and Zimbabwe.